Loft: Commercial loft

 A commercial loft refers to upper storey space, usually in a commercial or industrial building with higher ceilings; a second storey area for storage or offices above may be added within the original space used by a previous business occupant, effectively becoming a mezzanine area within the commercial loft space.
 Such adaptation of loft space, can result in better operating efficiencies for ongoing light industrial, commercial and work/live use.

 Live/work loft

 A Live/work loft is a residential unit located in a commercially zoned building that has either been issued a certificate of residential occupancy or meets specific criteria making it eligible for the protection of loft laws, which vary state by state.

-In New York State, a live/work loft must meet the following criteria:
+For example, in New York State a live/work loft must meet the following criteria: